sakai-mirror/test-harness/xdocs/README-INTEGRATION-TESTING.txt

 integration tests, and failing or poorly written tests (those that don't clean up after themselves) may leave garbage in your DB.
 Using an in-memory hsql database is recommended.

-*** IMPORTANT NOTE #3: For some as yet unknown reason, you can't use commons logging or log4j in your test classes.
-Don't import it, and don't include it in your maven dependencies for your integration testing project.
-I'm working on fixing this limitation.

 5) Integration tests run as a standalone maven goal named 'itest'.
 It can only be run on a fully built and deployed Sakai.
 When running 'itest ', you must